Darfik43/SkyCast/README.md

 ## Implementation

 ### MVCs pattern
-- Model layer is a hibernate entity with DAO classes processing basic crud operations.
+- A model layer is a hibernate entity with DAO classes processing basic crud operations.
 Additionally, it has DTO classes to transfers required data between layers and classes
-- View layer is HTML+CSS stack using Bootstrap 5
+- A view layer is HTML+CSS stack using Bootstrap 5
-- Controller layer is number of jakarta servlets.
+- A controller layer is number of jakarta servlets.
 Also it has cookie implementation to remember user when he is logged in

 ## Installation and Running